kialo/moodle-mod_kialo/README.md

 The plugin can be also installed by putting the contents of this directory to

     {your/moodle/dirroot}/mod/kialo

+**Important**: The plugin depends on a number of external libraries that are not directly included in the repository.
+Therefore, you will need to run `composer install` to install the dependencies.

 Afterwards, log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation.